openshift/microshift/README.md

 For barebones development the minimum requirement is 3GB of RAM, though this can increase if you are using resource-intensive devtools.

+### OS Requirements

+The all-in-one containerized Microshift can run on Windows, MacOS, and Linux.

+Currently, the Microshift binary is known to be supported on the following Operating Systems:
+- Fedora 33/34
+- CentOS 8 Stream
+- RHEL 8
+- CentOS 7
+- Ubuntu 20.04

+It may be possible to run Microshift on other systems, however they haven't been tested so you may run into issues.

 ## Using Microshift
 To give Microshift a try, simply install a recent test version (we don't provide stable releases yet) on a Fedora-derived Linux distro (we've only tested Fedora, RHEL, and CentOS Stream so far) using: